Skip to Content

 In terms of physical characteristics, they can vary a lot depending on which side they inherit more from.
 That is, some will look like a big Beagle, while others may look like a small husky.
 Either way, they’re going to be adorable.

 Beaskis may be easier to train than a purebred Siberian Husky, but they tend to also have the occasional stubborn streak.
-But with a few hours of daily exercise, you’ll be able to keep their focus during obedience training, while minimizing negative behaviors.
+But with a few hours of daily exercise, you’ll be able to keep their focus during training, while minimizing negative behaviors.

 RECOMMENDED: 30 Handsome Husky Mixes